Blink vs Ring – Which Brand Offers Better Security Cameras?

 Camera Selections

 We chose our assortment of Blink equipment based on our home’s specific needs.
-First, we purchased a Blink Sync Module 2 for $34.99, which acts as a base station and local storage for up to 10 Blink cameras.
-We then selected our combination of Blink cameras, which included:
+First, we purchased a Blink Sync Module, which is required, acting as a base station and local storage for up to 10 Blink cameras.
+We then selected our combination of Blink cameras, which was the Blink Mini 2 and Blink Outdoor 4.

 Installation